-This section of the site shows how vegetarianism and Islam are compatible and how the switch to a vegetarian diet can help the animals, the Earth, and your own health.
+This section of the site shows how being vegan and being Muslim are compatible and how going vegan can benefit animals, the Earth, and your own health.

 Pork in Your Milk?

 Are you eating “halal” meat?
-Did you know that your sheep have probably eaten chicken in their feed?
-Or that your dairy cows have probably had pork bones in their feed?
-A new article shows that this problem extends beyond meat in America – even animals in the Islamic world are fed these products.
+Did you know that farmed sheep have probably eaten chicken in their feed?
+Or that the cows whose milk you drink have probably had pork bones in their feed?
+Reports show that this is true for animals around the world.

 Mercy and Compassion